transkatgirl/Tapestry-Loom/README.md

 1. Make sure community plugins are enabled within Obsidian.
 2. Clone this git repository into your vault's `.obsidian/plugins/` folder.
 3. Open a terminal in the plugin folder.
-4. Run `wasm-pack build --release && npm install && npm run build` to fetch dependencies and build the plugin.
+4. Run `wasm-pack build --release wasm && npm install && npm run build` to fetch dependencies and build the plugin.
 5. Open Obsidian's plugin settings and enable the plugin.

 #### Updating

 1. Open a terminal in the plugin folder.
 2. Pull recent commits to the repository using `git pull`.
-3. Run `wasm-pack build --release && npm install && npm run build` to fetch dependencies and build the plugin.
+3. Run `wasm-pack build --release wasm && npm install && npm run build` to fetch dependencies and build the plugin.
 4. Open Obsidian's plugin settings and disable the plugin, then re-enable it.

 ### Post-install